isoamyl50/vieticket-inspector-pwa/README.md

 # Inspector by VieTicket

+This project was archived on 2024-08-17.
+It is no longer maintained and may contain outdated information.

 #### A streamlined e-ticket inspection <a href="https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps" target="_blank">Progressive Web App (PWA)</a> built with <a href="https://react.dev/" target="_blank">React</a>, designed to make event check-ins quick and efficient.

 <p align="center">
   <a href="#key-features">Key Features</a> •
+  <a href="#demo">Demo</a> •
   <a href="#how-to-use">How To Use</a> •
   <a href="#why-inspector-by-vieticket">Why Inspector by Vieticket?</a> •
   <a href="#technical-highlights">Technical highlights</a> •